Lorenzo-Olivar/zo-portfolio-janus/README.md

 ## Description

-Just Another Text Editor (J.A.T.E) is a text editor that stores code snippets or texts you might keep for yourself.
+My motivation for doing this project was to show off my newfound React skills and show that I can make an amazing portfolio.
-This project helped me practice making full-stack applications as installable apps.
+I built this portfolio to showcase all of the projects I have created in the past 6 months utilizing different languages in the front and back-end.
-Jate helps me store code that I plan to use in all my projects so I can work smarter and not harder!
+With this portfolio, employers can view all of the different projects that I have created.
-From this project, I learned how to structure my code into a server and client format while learning how to cache my application so I can use the app without the internet.
+Overall, I was able to learn the core elements to make a front-end application with React.

 ## Table of Contents